-But don’t worry.
 The best way to minimize the stress surrounding tax audits and the risk of an unexpected tax bill is to know the rules and keep your tax records accurate and complete.
-In this quick guide for small business owners on the best practices for avoiding a sales tax audit, we’ll cover what to do and what not to do to stay compliant.
+This guide will cover five best practices for avoiding a sales tax audit.
+Keep reading to learn what to do - and what not to do - to stay compliant.

 1. Register in all states where you have nexus.